Diana van Berlo: Post Luv' career

-After Luv', Diana teamed up with Carina Lemoine to form a female pop duo: Lady's D.C.
-The two singers recorded in 1994 a single ("Now is the time") released by RCA/BMG.
+After Luv' disbanded in late 1992, Diana teamed up with Carina Lemoine to form a female pop duo: Lady's D.C.
+The two singers recorded in 1994 a single ("Now Is the Time") released by RCA/BMG.
 They rapidly ended their professional relationship.
 Then Diana went solo.
 She later became a backing vocalist for other Dutch acts.
 She has recently taken part in "4 acts", a music and comedy show.
-In 2009, she is involved in a dinner show "Theater Op Het Water" in Rotterdam on a boat ("De Ameland") on the Meuse.
+In 2009, she was involved in a dinner show Theater Op Het Water in Rotterdam on a boat ("De Ameland") on the Meuse.
 In addition to her artistic activities, she currently works in Helmond at Fashionwheels, a warehousing and distribution company dedicated to the fashion industry.